-Local governments are provided many resources to comply with law, rule, and professional standards:
+Local governments are provided with many resources to comply with laws, rules, and professional standards:

-Compliance Dashboard: Contains individualized entity compliance reports, filtered by entity type, name, tax holding county, and compliance status.
+Compliance Dashboard: Contains individualized entity compliance reports filtered by entity type, name, tax holding county, and compliance status.
 Use this resource to quickly learn what reports your entity needs to submit to the Office of the State Auditor.
 Access at: resources.auditor.utah.gov.

-Little Manual for Local and Special Service Districts: Contains comprehensive requirements for local and special service districts, with included Utah Code references.
+Little Manual for Special Districts and Special Service Districts: Contains comprehensive requirements for special and special service districts, with included Utah Code references.
 Access at: resources.auditor.utah.gov.